How to Make a Loyalty App

 Did you know that almost 62% of consumers are loyal to 1-5 brands only?
-And if we take a look at what makes customers loyal to a certain brand, the opportunity to join a loyalty program takes 4th place after the product/service itself, price, and customer service.
+If we take a look at what makes customers loyal to a certain brand, the opportunity to join a loyalty program takes 4th place after the product/service itself, price, and customer service.

-In fact, more than 70% of customers are more likely to take part in a loyalty program, provided that it’s easy for them to access rewards & loyalty cards from their mobile devices.
+In fact, more than 70% of customers are more likely to take part in a loyalty program if it’s easy for them to access rewards & loyalty cards on their mobile devices.